Manual Reference Pages - set_args (3m_cli2)

 USAGE NOTES

-When invoking the program line note the (subject to change) following restrictions (which often differ between various command-line parsers):
+When invoking the program line note the following restrictions (which often differ between various command-line parsers and are subject to change):

-o values for duplicate keywords are appended together with a space separator when a command line is executed by default.
+o By defaul tvalues for duplicate keywords are appended together with a space separator.

 o shuffling is not supported.
 Values immediately follow their keywords.